ibm-cloud-docs/Cloudant/offerings/learning-center.md

 In the previous section, we saw how data is stored in {{site.data.keyword.cloudant_short_notm}} documents with flexibility on how your application stores JSON objects in {{site.data.keyword.cloudant_short_notm}} databases.
 However, a few hard and fast rules exist.

 One rule is that every document must contain a unique identifier that is called `_id`, which is a string.
-No two documents in the same database can have the same `_id` field.
+Two documents in the same database can have the same `_id` field.
 In other databases, you specify which column is the unique identifier, but in {{site.data.keyword.cloudant_short_notm}}, it's always `_id` and can't be changed.

 Also, unlike relational databases, {{site.data.keyword.cloudant_short_notm}} does not have "auto-incrementing IDs" that is, an ID field that starts at 1 and increments for each document added.